 The results from measurements of the tree rings are compiled into calibration curves.
 The calibration curves by IntCal Group form the basis of the calibrations by programs such as OxCal and CALIB.

-Hans Suess used the tree-ring sequence by Wesley Furguson in the 1960s to develop the first useful calibration curve.
+Hans Suess used the tree-ring sequence by Wesley Furguson in the 1960s to develop the first proper calibration curve.
 The curve by Has Suess was based on bristlecone pine, and it used tree rings as the calendar axis.

 A laboratory published a high-precision calibration curve in Belfast, Northern Island, based on an Irish oak.
 Today, internationally accepted calendar calibration curves stretch back about 48,000 BC (Reimer et al., INTCAL13 and Marine13 radiocarbon age calibration curves 0 – 50000 yrs cal BP, Radiocarbon 55(4), 2013).